Crémant sparkling wines under £20

 French crémants are always a good starting point when looking for the best sparkling wine for value options, and many can offer a convincing alternative to Champagne.

-Crémant de Limoux, from the Langeudoc in southern France, produces some good options below, including the Cuvée Royale Brut Crémant de Limoux NV from Waitrose which is ‘a great, affordable Champagne alternative’ – or the Tesco Finest Rosé option, which has ‘added complexity from extended lees ageing.’
-Both are around £12.
+Crémant de Limoux, from the Langeudoc in southern France, produces some good options below, including the Cuvée Royale Brut Crémant de Limoux NV from Waitrose which is ‘a great, affordable Champagne alternative’ and from The Wine Society, the Antech-Limoux, Heritage, Crémant de Limoux ‘a straightforward sparkler, with fresh, crisp green appley fruit.’

-The two Crémant de Bordeaux sparkling wines on the list offer incredible value, with a great aperitif option from Tesco for £10, and a £9 bottle from Marks & Spencer with ‘bright, breezy palate that shows more juicy apple, a bite of redcurrant acidity and creamy yeasty notes.’
+The two Crémant de Bordeaux sparkling wines on the list offer incredible value, with a £9 bottle from Marks & Spencer with ‘bright, breezy palate that shows more juicy apple, a bite of redcurrant acidity and creamy yeasty notes.’
 Marks & Spencer also have a Crémant de Bourgogne for £10.

 For other traditional-method sparkling wines that offer great value, it’s worth looking to Cava – the Juvé y Camps Reserva Familia NV listed below has ‘bready, citrus aromas with hints of honeyed peach and white blossom’ and is £14.99.
 Or the Roger Goulart, Gran Cuvée 2012 for a vintage cava, where ‘five years on lees adds complexity and a lovely honeyed note to the palate.’

 Looking beyond France, Italy is home to many great sparkling wines – the most famous being Prosecco.
-As it’s popularity grew, there are many wines out there that do a disservice to the name, but our team have picked the ones to look for, including the Morrisons £7 option, ‘refreshing green apple, white blossom and lemon on the nose, crisp and frothy on the palate’.
-Or if you’re looking to spend more – but still below £20 – The Emissary, Prosecco, Asolo Superiore has ‘appley and ever so slightly nutty and creamy aromas followed by a rich vein of pear, apple and soft stone fruit flavours.’
+As it’s popularity grew, there are many wines out there that do a disservice to the name, but our team have picked the best Prosecco to look out for, including the Morrisons £7 option, ‘refreshing green apple, white blossom and lemon on the nose, crisp and frothy on the palate’.

 The new category of Prosecco rosé DOC has also been approved recently and the first bottles hit the shelves in recent months.
 This category is one that Decanter’s Amy Wislocki recently called a ‘great success…Prosecco and rosé wine have been such a hit, separately, with consumers.’

-Amy has tasted a range of the first bottles on offer in the UK, including the Ruggeri, Rosé Brut – ‘a restrained Prosecco rosé, and quite textured compared to most’ – and the Harvey Nichols Prosecco Rosé, which has ‘lively red berry and redcurrant, citrus and some cherry flavours, fragrant and juicy’.
+Amy has tasted a range of the first bottles on offer in the UK, the Harvey Nichols Prosecco Rosé, which has ‘lively red berry and redcurrant, citrus and some cherry flavours, fragrant and juicy’.
+There’s also one from the Kylie Minogue wine range , which is £12 at Tesco and ‘perfect for summer parties.’

-For fans of English sparkling wine, it can be harder to find examples around this price point – but Tesco’s Finest English Sparkling features ‘A pretty coral colour, the flavours are of mellow red berries and a hint of brioche’, and comes in at exactly £20.
+For fans of English sparkling wine, it can be harder to find examples around this price point – but Tesco’s Finest English Sparkling which is ‘full of both fresh and baked green apple aromas and flavours, with creamy notes and a lick of lime’, and comes in at exactly £20.
+Morrisons has also released one at £17 which is has a ‘crunchy palate of green apple and citrus with depth of brioche and butter’ – or you can get the vintage one for £18.

 For something a bit more off-beat, there’s the ‘Pét Not’ from London urban winery Vagabond, for £15.95.
 A ‘non-disgorged, traditional-fermented sparkling’, hence its name of “Pét-Not”… Fast, furious bubbles, quite yeasty and fresh, with a dry, crisp character.’